geekzter/azure-vdc/README.md

 `ARM_SUBSCRIPTION_ID=$(az account show --query id -o tsv)` (bash, zsh)
 `$env:ARM_SUBSCRIPTION_ID=$(az account show --query id -o tsv)` (pwsh)

-1. You can provision resources by first initializing Terraform:
+1. You can then provision resources by first initializing Terraform:
 `terraform init`

 1. And then running:
 `terraform apply`

+1. When you want to destroy resources, run:
+`terraform destroy`

 The default configuration will work with any shell.
 Additional [features](#feature-toggles) may require PowerShell.
-Make sure you clean up, this creates quite a number of resources (see [disclaimer](#disclaimer)).

 ### Option B: Scripted
 This will use Terraform with optional Azure backend state, Terraform invocation is wrapped by [tf_deploy.ps1](./scripts/tf_deploy.ps1).
-This unlocks all [features](#feature-toggles), as some features are dependent on using PowerShell run from Terraform [local-exec provisioner](https://www.terraform.io/docs/provisioners/local-exec.html).
+This unlocks all [features](#feature-toggles), as some features are dependent on using [PowerShell](https://github.com/PowerShell/PowerShell#get-powershell) run from Terraform [local-exec provisioner](https://www.terraform.io/docs/provisioners/local-exec.html).

 1. Clone repository:
 `git clone https://github.com/geekzter/azure-vdc.git`

-1. Change to the `terraform` directrory
+1. Change to the [`scripts`](./scripts) directrory
-`cd azure-vdc/terraform`
+`cd azure-vdc/scripts`

 1. (Optional) A [Terraform Backend](https://www.terraform.io/docs/backends/index.html) allows multi-host, multi-user collaboration on the same Terraform configuration.
 To set up a [Terraform Azure Backend](https://www.terraform.io/docs/backends/types/azurerm.html), create a storage account and configure `backend.tf` (copy [`backend.tf.sample`](./terraform/backend.tf.sample)) with the details of the storage account you created.
 Make sure the user used for Azure CLI has the [Storage Blob Data Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) or [Storage Blob Data Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-owner) role (it is not enough to have Owner/Contributor rights, as this doesn't grant Data Plane access).
 Alternatively, you can set `ARM_ACCESS_KEY` or `ARM_SAS_TOKEN` environment variables e.g.
 `$env:ARM_ACCESS_KEY=$(az storage account keys list -n STORAGE_ACCOUNT --query "[0].value" -o tsv)`